kasundm5566/web-analyzer/README.md

 ## Setup

 The default server port is 8080.
-You can change it by modifying the `WEB_ANALYZER_PORT` environment variable in the `.env` file or environment variables (Windows).
+You can change it by modifying the `server_port` of the `config.json`.

 * ### Using GO